 - benefits of guest posting

 - common guest posting problems

 - a brief overview of the process

 What is guest posting?

-Guest posting (a.ka.a guest blogging) means publishing content on websites that you do not own.
-This is why the person that guest posts is often called a guest contributor.
+Guest posting (a.k.a. guest blogging) stands for publishing content on websites that you do not own.
+This is why the person that writes guest posts is often called a guest contributor.

 Most people use guest posting to build links towards their website with an effort to position their site higher in search results.
 The idea is that you offer free educational content to a website in your niche that likes to publish content on a regular basis.
 Since you offer it for free, the unwritten rule is that they let you link to one (or more) guides on your own blog.

 That being said, some people guest blog just to spread brand awareness and help other people in their niche.